aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 == Abstract Syntax

 We will now describe in detail the specific set of AST types (or abstract syntax) of the Deixiscript language.
 The main AST types are: Explicit, Implicit, BinExp, SimpleSentence, Def and Law.
 Almost every AST type (except for Explicit) can be negated and/or marked as a "command" (imperative mood) through the relative two boolean flags it carries.

-The ASTs which represent noun phrases are: Explicit, Implicit and (sometimes) BinExp; the ones which represent sentences are: (sometimes) BinExp, SimpleSentence, Def and Law.
+The ASTs which represent noun phrases (noun phrase types) are: Explicit, Implicit and (sometimes) BinExp; the ones which represent sentences are: (sometimes) BinExp, SimpleSentence, Def and Law.

 === Explicit